nupursjsu/Advanced-Deep-Learning/Short_Story_Assignment_Final/Readme.md

-This folder contains the Short story assignment deliverables.
+This folder contains the Short Story assignment deliverables.